test1477/vdewsvw/README.md

 ---

+With these changes, the script will now:
+- Exclude GitHub Actions and related packages from the SBOM.
+- Set the version of any package that has an empty version to `"unknown"`.
+- Omit the `licenses` section from the CycloneDX SBOM output.

-Let me know if this works for you or if you need further adjustments!
+Let me know if you need further adjustments!